© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lynchets WNW of Wharton Hall is a scheduled monument protected by Historic England under reference 1007100.
 View the official record →

-Lynchets WNW of Wharton Hall is a series of medieval agricultural terraces located in Westmorland.
+Lynchets WNW of Wharton Hall is a group of agricultural terraces located in Westmorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007100.

 Lynchets WNW of Wharton Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007100.